reshinto/algo-patterns/06twoPointers/slidingWindow/countNumberOfNiceSubarrays.md

 7 8 10 11 12 14 15 18 20
 7 8 10 11 12 14 15 18
 7 8 10 11 12 14 15

+// add -1 at index 0 for easy calculation
+// add arr length at last index as reference to the last not counted odd number odd indexes arr = [-1, 2, 3, 6, 9, 12]
+set i as 1 since that is where the index is within the arr set n as odds arr length - k to set the number of acceptable subarrays since k is 3, first range is [2, 3, 6], followed by [3, 6, 9]

+calculate the total possibilities incrementing the following for each loop (firstIndexOfOddNumInWindow - prevIndexOfOddNumOutsideWindow) * (nextToBeIndexOfOddNumOutsideWindow - prevLastIndexOfOddNumInWindow)
+(a - b) * (c - d)

+[-1, 2, 3, 6, 9, 12]
+  b  a     d  c

+(2 - -1) * (9 - 6) = 9
++
+(3 - 2) * (12 - 6) = 3
+= 12

 output: 12
 ```